 which also prohibit the distribution of any surplus assets to its members to at least the same extent as the company.

+If the organisation is wound up or its endorsement as a deductible gift recipient is revoked (whichever occurs first), any surplus of the following assets shall be transferred to another organisation with similar objects, which is charitable at law, to which income tax deductible gifts can be made:

+gifts of money or property for the principal purpose of the organisation

+contributions made in relation to an eligible fundraising event held for the principal purpose of the organisation

+money received by the organisation because of such gifts and contributions.

 The decision as to the charity or charities to be given the surplus assets must be made by a special resolution of members at or before the time of winding up.
 If the members do not make this decision, the company may apply to the Supreme Court to make this decision.

 Definitions and interpretation